Contact the GG Archives

 "Col. Astor picked her up bodily and carried her to a boat, which was the one just ahead of ours, and placed her in it.

-As the ship settled, there was a terrific explosion, which rent it in two, and as it sank beneath the waves, we could see my brother waving his hand to us, although it is hardly possible that he could see us, for none of us had a light.
+As the ship settled, a terrific explosion rendered it in two.
+As it sank beneath the waves, we could see my brother waving his hand to us, although it was hardly possible that he could see us, for none of us had a light.
 We had nothing except the clothes we had hastily donned.
-None of us had thought of putting provisions or water in the boats, for we knew the Carpathia had been signaled to come to our rescue and was on its way.
+None of us had considered putting provisions or water in the boats, for we knew the Carpathia had been signaled to come to our rescue and was on its way.

-"We heard a number of shots as the boats were being lowered, but we were told it was the officers who were keeping the steerage passengers from stampeding into the small boats, which they repeatedly tried to do.
-“There were no outcries anywhere except from the steerage.
+"We heard several shots as the boats were being lowered, but we were told the officers were keeping the steerage passengers from stampeding into the small boats, which they repeatedly tried to do.
+"There were no outcries anywhere except from the steerage.

 "I shall never forget the calmness and quiet bravery that the men on board showed as they stood on deck and awaited the inevitable doom.
-Occasionally some of them would peer into the night toward our boats and wave at us.
+Occasionally, some would peer into the night toward our boats and wave at us.
 Then they would walk back to a group, and everything would grow still again.

-"I saw Guggenheim, Widener, Thayer, and Ismay in conversation with Colonel Astor just after the ship struck the berg.”
+"I saw Guggenheim, Widener, Thayer, and Ismay conversing with Colonel Astor just after the ship struck the berg."

-“It looked like a giant mountain of glass,” said Whitley.
-“I saw that we were in for it.
-Almost immediately I heard that stokehold No. 11 was filling with water and that the ship was doomed.
-The watertight doors had been closed, but the officers fearing that there might be an explosion below decks called for volunteers to go below to draw the fires.
+"It looked like a giant mountain of glass," said Whitley.
+"I saw that we were in for it.
+I immediately heard that Stokehold No. 11 was filling with water and that the ship was doomed.
+The watertight doors had been closed, but the officers, fearing that there might be an explosion below decks, called for volunteers to go below to draw the fires.

-“Twenty men stepped forward almost immediately and started down.
-To permit them to enter the hold, it was necessary for the doors to be opened again, and after that, one could almost feel the water rushing in.
-It was but a few minutes later when all hands were ordered on deck with life belts.”
+"Twenty men stepped forward almost immediately and started down.
+To permit them to enter the hold, the doors needed to be opened again, and after that, one could almost feel the water rushing in.
+A few minutes later, all hands were ordered on deck with life belts."

-The last John Jacob Astor was a good soldier, a good sailor, an inventor of note, a builder of stately public houses, an author and a generous citizen.
-He was one among the few rich men of the metropolis who gave their money and themselves to the service of their country.
-He equipped a full battery of artillery and faced the bullets of the Spaniards at Santiago.
+The last John Jacob Astor was a good soldier, sailor, inventor of note, a builder of stately public houses, an author, and a generous citizen.
+He was among the few rich men of the metropolis who gave their money and themselves to the service of their country.
+He equipped a whole battery of artillery and faced the bullets of the Spaniards at Santiago.

 And yet when the great moment came, he laid down his life as bravely as a soldier, as calmly as a philosopher, and with as sweet and quiet a philanthropy as if his days were without color and his years without hope.